 What does it involve?

 The Young Talents play a vital role in animating and fuelling up the round table discussions during the conference.
 The event is divided into two stages, the first being the preparation stage, on October 22 and 23, takes place virtually with section remotely showcasing the Dutch Design Week in Eindhoven.

 The second stage will be held virtually from Lille/Roubaix on November 19 and will round off with the Erasmus-Descartes Conference, split up in a cycle of four virtual morning sessions on November 20, November 27, December 4 and December 11 from the École nationale supérieure des arts et industries textiles (ENSAIT).
 ENSAIT is a leading research institute that is part of the rich textile ecosystem of the region Hauts-de-France and contributes to the re-establishment of the industry in the region.

 Adhering to the Sustainable Development Goals (SDGs) of the United Nations, France and the Netherlands are committed to support the sustainable development of the fashion industry.

 What connects us are the shared challenges to make the fashion industry more sustainable.
 We also have complementary expertise on ways to innovate, produce and use new materials.
 Together, we are natural partners to accelerate the transition to a sustainable fashion sector because:

-The Erasmus Descartes Conference aims to stimulate the exchange of expertise and collaboration by bringing together Dutch and French stakeholders at different levels and from various sectors of activity.
+The Erasmus Descartes Conference aims to stimulate the exchange of expertise and collaboration by bringing together Dutch and French stakeholders at different levels and from various sectors of experience.

 The Erasmus Descartes Conference will deliver a manifesto to express a common declaration for further cooperation in the sustainable fashion industry.